 However, New York’s land-based casinos have fallen short of revenue projections so far.
 It is possible that legislators could see online poker as a way to prop up those bottom lines.

-Would New York offer online casino games?
+Will New York offer online casino games?

 Unlikely.
 Legislators have presented online poker bills in the last five years, and none of them have mentioned legalizing online casino games.